Nevi'im

-The Nevi'im (/nəviˈiːm, nəˈviːɪm/; נְבִיאִים) is the second major division of the Hebrew Bible (the Tanakh), lying between the Torah (lit. 'instruction') and Ketuvim (lit. 'writings').
+The Nevi'im (/nəviˈiːm, nəˈviːɪm/; נְבִיאִים) is the second major division of the Tanakh (the Hebrew Bible), lying between the first division, the Torah (lit. 'instruction') and the third division, Ketuvim (lit. 'writings').
 The Nevi'im are divided into two groups.
 The Former Prophets (נביאים ראשונים Nəviʾim Rishonim) consists of the narrative books of Joshua, Judges, Samuel and Kings; while the Latter Prophets (נביאים אחרונים Nəviʾim Aḥaronim) include the books of Isaiah, Jeremiah, Ezekiel, and the Twelve Minor Prophets.

 Synopsis

 The Jewish tradition counts eight books in Nevi'im out of twenty-four books in the Hebrew Bible.
 There are four books of the Former Prophets, including Joshua and Judges, and the collected Books of Samuel and Books of Kings are each counted as one book.
 Among the four books of the Latter Prophets, Isaiah, Jeremiah, and Ezekiel account for three books, followed by the "Twelve" (תְּרֵי־עֲשַׂר: Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi), which is counted as a single book.

 The development of the Hebrew Bible canon placed the Book of Daniel as part of the "Writings," or Ketuvim, rather than Nevi'im, (Note: In the various Christian Bibles for Protestants, Roman Catholics and Eastern Orthodox, there are deviations and exceptions to this order: The prophets are placed in the final section (following the writings) of the Hebrew Bible text.
 The major prophets (Book of Isaiah, Book of Jeremiah and Book of Ezekiel) are followed by Book of Daniel due to its prophetic nature according to common Christian theology.) in distinction to the later approach of the various Christian Bibles for Protestants, Roman Catholics, and Eastern Orthodox, in which Daniel is found among the Prophets, due to its prophetic nature according to common Christian theology.
 (Note: Roman Catholic Bibles also place additions to Daniel here, and the Eastern Orthodox Church includes additions to Daniel, plus 4 Maccabees following Malachi in its Bible canon.
 The ordering of the twelve minor prophets, however, which is roughly chronological, is the same for all three Christian traditions.)

 In the Jewish liturgy, a series of selections from the Nevi'im is publicly read or sung aloud inside the synagogue as part of Jewish religious practice.
 The haftara follows the Torah reading on Shabbat and on Jewish holidays and fast days.
 The haftara readings do not contain the whole text of the Nevi‘im; they are selections.